Target group:

 -

-Participants experience the joy of moving to music
+Participants experience the joy of moving to music and practising together

 -